-Hand Therapy Review Course
+Virtual Hand Therapy Review Course

-2019 Irvine Hand Therapy Review Course
+In-Person Hand Therapy Review Course

-2019 Hand Therapy Review Course - Save the Dates
+Hybrid Hand Therapy Review Course

 The ASHT Hand Therapy Review Course provides a comprehensive review of the evaluation and intervention processes pursued for typical diagnoses in upper extremity rehabilitation.
-Particular focus is placed on clinical reasoning, case discussion and evidence-based practice.
+Particular focus is placed on clinical reasoning, case discussion and evident-based practice.

 The course provides an opportunity for active learning and application of hand therapy principles to facilitate retention of presented information.
 The course also offers a structured study approach to upper extremity rehabilitation that may serve as a means to prepare for the CHT Exam.